Courses - Spring 2017

 This course introduces students to basic aspects of Jewish Studies, including Jewish history, Judaism and theology, philosophy and science, ethnicities and narratives, languages, customs and the arts.
 Special attention will be given to the various career options available to students of Jewish Studies.

 MW 11:00-11:50am + Discussion, Mirecki.
 SMI 100

 An introduction to the literature of the Bible, exploring the relationships among the various types of literature present and the function of each type in the history and religious life of the people who produced and used them.
 Cannot be taken concurrently with REL 311 or JWSH 321.
 Not open to students who have taken REL 125 or JWSH 125.
 Same as REL 124.

-JWSH 300 – Topics in Jewish Studies: Everyday Life in Modern Israel
+JWSH 300 – Topics in Jewish Studies: Sacrifice in Ancient Religions

 JWSH 300 – Topics in Jewish Studies: Archaeology of Ancient Israel